Ramona's Cuisine

 Instant pot coconut rice

-Coconut rice can be served with an array of Thai and Indian dishes such as curries, fish dishes stir-fries or seafood dishes.
-This easy coconut rice recipe is made in the instant pot and, and the slightly nutty and floral notes of coconut and jasmine rice 'mingle' together so well, this may well become your favourite rice side dish for any Asian feast.
+Coconut rice can be served with an array of Thai and Indian dishes such as curries, fish dishes stir-fries, or seafood dishes.
+This easy coconut rice recipe is made in the instant pot, and the slightly nutty and floral notes of coconut and jasmine rice 'mingle' together so well, this may well become your favorite rice side dish for any Asian feast.

 How to cook the perfect instant pot coconut rice

-Making your rice in an instant pot it's great from many perspectives.
-You do not need to worry about time, overcooking your rice, any heat adjustments or the possibility of forgetting about it and ending up burning it.
+Making your rice in an instant pot is great from many perspectives.
+You do not need to worry about time, overcooking your rice, making heat adjustments, or the possibility of forgetting about it and burning it.

-Your rice should always be cooked al dente and the pressure cooker is the best and the easiest option to make this side dish to so many delicious Asian dishes whether you chose these to be spicy, super spicy or pretty bold.
+Your rice should always be cooked al dente, and the pressure cooker is the best and easiest option to make this side dish.
+It goes with so many delicious Asian dishes, like Monkfish curry, whether you choose them to be spicy, super spicy, or pretty bold.

 Just like pasta, the rice should also be cooked al dente meaning that it should be cooked through but still have a slight bite to it.
 It is probably harder to set a pressure cooker if you have a rice setting on it.